greenelab/czi-seed-rfa/manuscript.md

 *The first goal of our base enabling technology work* is to identify techniques that learn interpretable, biologically-aligned representations.
 We consider both linear and non-linear techniques.
-For linear techiques, we rely on our Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig).
+For linear techniques, we rely on our Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig).
 This technique learns biologically relevant features across contexts and data modalities